Time Series Graph

 Block Data

 The Time Series Graph is configured as individual series.
-The example above is displaying the weather, dew point and humidity levels over the past 24 hours.
-Since each is configured as a separate series, each one displays as its own graph on the chart.
+The example above is displaying weather data for a particular city over the past 24 hours.
+Since “Temperature”, “Feels Like”, and “Humidity” are each configured as separate series, each value displays as its own graph on the chart.

 To add a new segment to the graph, click the “Add Segment” button at the bottom of the configuration panel.
 At least one series is required.